 What to Look for in a Music Therapist

-Find a board-certified music therapist.
-In America, the certification process requires therapists to complete an undergraduate or master’s degree in music therapy at an approved institution, along with clinical training and a supervised internship.
-Therapists then must pass a board certification test.
-The Certification Board for Music Therapists grants practitioners the credential MT-BC (Music Therapist-Board Certified) which appears next to their name.
+While music therapy may not be a helpful approach for everyone, many people have found it beneficial.
+Start by looking for a board-certified music therapist.
+In the U.S., the certification process requires therapists to complete an undergraduate or master’s degree in music therapy at an approved institution, along with clinical training and a supervised internship.
+Therapists then must complete a board certification test.
+The Certification Board for Music Therapists grants practitioners the credential MT-BC (Music Therapist-Board Certified).

 Seeking out a therapist with whom the client feels a connection is also valuable.
-Creating a strong foundation of trust and appreciation can help embrace the process and find success in therapy.
+Creating a strong foundation of trust and appreciation can help an individual embrace the process and find success in therapy.

 You may want to ask the music therapist a few questions before getting started:

 - How would they help with your particular concerns?

 - Have they dealt with this type of problem before?